 - Indigenous Storybook

-PHAIWA has now produced six WA Indigenous Storybooks, the most recent focussing on the Gascoyne region of WA.
+PHAIWA has now produced seven WA Indigenous Storybooks, the most recent focussing on the Perth/Peel region of WA.
 The past funders of the books include The Government of Western Australia and Healthway.
-Healthway has provided futher funding for another three edtions of the storybook which focusses on showcasing the many positive community based projects occurring in rural and remote Indigenous communities and celebrating people who are contributing to the social, economic, health and environmental outcomes for their people.
+Healthway has provided futher funding for another three editions of the storybook which focusses on showcasing the many positive community based projects occurring in rural and remote Indigenous communities and celebrating people who are contributing to the social, economic, health and environmental outcomes for their people.

 Photo taken at Walmadan on the Dampier Peninsula.
 Photo credit Rod Hartvigsen

 PHAIWA believes story telling is a creative avenue to disseminate information to many people in a user friendly and non-threatening way.
 In this project, Indigenous practitioner’s stories will be shaped by their personal history, biography, gender, social class, location and those of the people in the setting/story.
 These stories will hopefully encourage change in how public health projects are planned, delivered and disseminated through directly with the storytellers in supporting them to publish and present their stories, or indirectly through communities and partners who read a story and consider it replicable in their own settings.

 - embrace a holistic view of health.
 Stories will be drawn from the health sector but also from many sectors outside of health – such as education, employment, housing, environment, transport, animal management, sport and recreation, alcohol and drugs and many others.

 - showcase community based programs that could be replicated in other communities to improve or influence the many social determinants of health.
 Many stories will highlight that local solutions are often the most effective.